learnk8s/knote-js/01_writing_a_note_taking_app.md

 The above handler calls the `saveNote` function with the content of the text box, which causes the note to be saved in the database.

-It then redirects to the main page, so that the newly created note appears immediately on the screen.
+It then redirects to the main page so that the newly created note appears immediately on the screen.

 **Your app is functional now (although not yet complete)!**